Brice Marden: Personal life

+Death

+Brice Marden died at his home in Tivoli, New York, on August 9, 2023, at the age of 84.

 Honors

 In 1988, Marden became a member of the American Academy of Arts and Letters.
 In 2000, Brown University awarded the artist an honorary degree of Doctor of Fine Arts.

 Art market

-Marden has been represented by the Gagosian Gallery since 2017.
-He had previously worked with Matthew Marks Gallery for more than twenty years.
+Marden was represented by the Gagosian Gallery from 2017 on.
+He had previously worked with the Matthew Marks Gallery for more than twenty years.